-Startups usually compete for media attention and recognition from investors as first of its kind.
-We understand the charm of novelty and wanting to get the word out that your company exists to offer a solution for a problem.
+Startups usually compete for media attention and recognition from investors as the first of its kind.
+We understand the charm of novelty and want to get the word out that your company exists to offer a solution for a problem.

 While PR can help you get additional funding, don’t get too hasty either, as it can quickly burn your funds.

 One way to reduce costs for your startup’s PR is to assign a spokesperson.
 This spokesperson should be knowledgeable enough about your product and should establish a long-term relationship with journalists.